HITRUST CSF Framework FAQs

 For more information, refer to Understanding and Leveraging the CSF webpage.

 How can my organization utilize the HITRUST CSF framework for a SOC 2 report?

 HITRUST and AICPA collaborated on the mapping of the HITRUST CSF controls to the AICPA Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy.
 Subsequently, any AICPA firm can perform a SOC 2 examination, leveraging the HITRUST CSF framework, which allows the client to receive, in a combined format, the HITRUST Certification and a SOC 2 report.

-For more information, refer to the SOC 2: Leveraging the CSF webpage, the Deloitte article SOC 2 for HITRUST – A Complementary Reporting Option and the HITRUST CSF to AICPA Trust Services Principles and Criteria mapping on the AICPA website.
+For more information, refer to the SOC 2: Leveraging the CSF webpage, the Deloitte article SOC 2 for HITRUST – A Complementary Reporting Option and the HITRUST CSF to AICPA Trust Services Principles and Criteria mapping.

 What is the relationship between the controls categories of the HITRUST CSF and the assessment domains found in MyCSF?

 The simple answer is that there is no relationship between the HITRUST CSF control categories and the assessment domains.
 The HITRUST CSF control categories were derived from ISO and provide the structure for the framework.
 The assessment domains take the control requirements and group them into logical domains, based on common IT organizational structure.
 This is done to make performing an assessment more efficient as controls should be well-grouped around typical IT departments.